zorowangtt/phdthesis/source/12_chapter_3.md

 \newpage

-## RESULTS AND DISCUSSION
-### Interaction type dependence on heat transfer through non-covalent contacts
+## Interaction type dependence on heat transfer through non-covalent contacts

 ![Histogram distribution of $\lambda_{\alpha,\beta}$ for different types of contacts in HP36 protein.
 The black and red lines represent the thermal conductivity of bulk water and HP36, respectively, for comparison.
 The $\lambda$ values of residue-wise and contacts between peptide bonded residue pairs are adopted from our previous study.[@yamato2023]](figures/non-bonded/histogram-lambda-after.png){#fig:histogram_lambda}